 A lot of changes.
 In the DVC Duo house, we’re okay with any changes if it means the parks and resorts can reopen in a safe way for all guests.
 As time progresses we’re sure Disney will continue to adjust all the new aspects of the guest experience.
 Our best piece of advice is if you’re heading to Walt Disney World keep checking back this will be a fluid process and we could see changes from day-to-day.
 We will continue to add links to this article as updates come out.
 With that said we’re excited to see Disney taking the first steps in the reopening of Disney World.

-Disney Dining Update: We’re taking a look at the updates to dining when the resorts first open.
+Disney Dining Update: We’re taking a look at the updates to dine when the resorts first open.
 From reservations to arriving at the restaurant.
 Full article here.

 Disney World Park Reservation System: We’re sharing our step by step guide on how to navigate the new Disney World Park Reservation System to reserve your park day.
 Full guide here.